 College Members may bring up to three non-Wolfson guests to Formal Hall, booked through the same online system.
 The minimum age to attend a formal dinner is 18.

 All guests attending any Formal Hall must be accompanied by their Wolfson host.
 As host, you are responsible for your guest(s), so inform them of the dress code and customs and procedures beforehand.
 Once at Formal Hall, guide them through the evening, introducing them to the President or Presiding Fellow should the occasion present itself.

 As above, please notify us of any special dietary requirements for your guests when booking, and ensure that they collect their Special Dietary Requirement slip before dining.

 - Guest nights

 College Guest Nights take place once a term.
 Like Formal Halls they are a formal dining experience, however, they also offer a Champagne reception, an additional course, and members may bring up to 3 guests each.
 There is also a seating plan.
 To book, please use the online booking system with guests' names and salutations noted.

-The cost is £37.50 for students and their guests, and £49.20 for Wolfson Members and their guests.
-There is a reduction of £11.70 for those who choose not to drink throughout the evening.
-Non-drinking diners can fill out a 'no wine' card, which is available from the Porters' Lodge or from staff at the Drinks Reception, and place it under their wine glass at the start of the meal.
+The cost is £41.25 for students, and £52.20 for Wolfson Members and guests.
+There is a reduction of £12.90 for those who choose not to drink throughout the evening.
+Non-drinking diners need to ensure that the "Formal Hall Wine" box remains unchecked.
+They will need to collect a 'no wine' card which is available from staff at the Drinks Reception, and place it under their wine glass at the start of the meal.